 (Información remitida por la empresa firmante)

 STOCKHOLM, Jan.
-11, 2023 /PRNewswire/ -- BioArctic AB's (publ) (Nasdaq Stockholm: BIOA B) partner Eisai announced today that Eisai has submitted a marketing authorization application (MAA) for lecanemab (Brand Name in the U.S.: LEQEMBI™), an investigational anti-amyloid beta (Aβ) protofibril antibody, for the treatment of early Alzheimer's disease (mild cognitive impairment due to Alzheimer's disease (AD) and mild AD dementia) to the European Medicines Agency (EMA).
-This application is based on the results of the Phase 3 Clarity AD study and the Phase 2b clinical study, which demonstrated that lecanemab treatment showed a reduction of clinical decline in early AD.
-The application is subject to a validation to determine whether the EMA accepts the application for review.
-In conjunction with the regulatory filing to EMA announced today, and the subsequent acceptance of the file by EMA, BioArctic is entitled to a milestone of MEUR 5.
+16, 2023 /PRNewswire/ -- BioArctic AB's (publ) (NASDAQ Stockholm: BIOA B) partner Eisai announced today that Eisai has submitted a marketing authorization application for lecanemab (Brand Name in the U.S.: LEQEMBI™), an investigational anti-amyloid beta (Aβ) protofibril antibody for the treatment of mild cognitive impairment (MCI) due to Alzheimer's disease (AD) and mild AD dementia (collectively known as early AD) with confirmed presence of amyloid pathology in the brain to the Pharmaceuticals and Medical Devices Agency (PMDA).
+In conjunction with the regulatory filing in Japan announced today, and the subsequent acceptance of the file by PMDA, BioArctic is entitled to a milestone of MEUR 5.

 In the U.S., lecanemab was granted accelerated approval as a treatment for AD by the Food and Drug Administration (FDA) on January 6, 2023.
-Eisai submitted a Supplemental Biologics License Application (sBLA) to the FDA for approval under the traditional pathway on the same day.
-In China, Eisai has initiated submission of data for a BLA to the National Medical Products Administration (NMPA) in December 2022.
-In Japan, Eisai plans to submit a marketing authorization application by the end of the first quarter 2023.
+Eisai submitted a Supplemental Biologics License Application (sBLA) to the FDA for full approval under the traditional pathway on the same day.
+In Europe, Eisai submitted marketing authorization application (MAA) to the European Medicines Agency (EMA) on January 9, 2023.
+In China, Eisai initiated submission of data for a BLA to the National Medical Products Administration (NMPA) in December 2022.

 For further information, please contact: Oskar Bosson, VP Communications and IRE-mail: firstname.lastname@example.orgPhone: +46 70 410 71 80